Whereas we might not interactionally be violating

 Make a small donation, mentioning the number of balls that you think are in the crate.
 1 Pound per Guess!

 Visit my fundraising page to participate:

-Thank you strangers and friends for supporting me during my street fundraising on thursday, hope you enjoyed your cup of Indian Chai Masala!
+Thanks to all friends and strangers for supporting me during my street fundraising on Thursday, hope you enjoyed your cup of Chai!

 Swahili is a Bantu language, and the first language of the Swahili people.
 It is a lingua franca of the African Great Lakes region and other parts of Southeast Africa, including Tanzania, Kenya, Uganda, Rwanda, Burundi, Mozambique and the Democratic Republic of the Congo.
 As I will be voluteering in Uganda, I thought it would be interesting to learn bits and pieces of Swahili, even though English is their first language.
 So far I have learned only a couple of things like:

 Samahani (excuse me)

 Nafahamu Kiswahili kidogo (I know a bit of Swahili)

 Sifahamu (I don’t know)

 I also found a song that I really liked, called Jambo Bwana.
 It is a song of welcome from Eastern Africa, sung in Swahili.
 Jambo Bwana means ‘Hello friend!’
 (You can learn it here).

 Nzuri sana (Very fine)